Nail testing offers a sensitive, versatile alternative to hair testing. when the latter is not possible.

 accurate option that offers an array of benefits.

-Unlike hair testing, however, nail tests cannot be used to indicate patterns of substance use – only indicating if a substance was used, not when.
+Unlike hair testing, however, nail tests cannot be used to indicate patterns of substance use.
+It only indicates if a substance was used, not when.
 Nail tests are also not appropriate for detecting one-off drug or alcohol use.

 Sample collection is fast and non-intrusive, and can be performed anywhere under the supervision of a trained collector.